carbon-language/carbon-lang/llvm/docs/LangRef.rst

 return value.
 The type of the return value must be a ':ref:`first class <t_firstclass>`' type.

-A function is not :ref:`well formed <wellformed>` if it it has a non-void return type and contains a '``ret``' instruction with no return value or a return value with a type that does not match its type, or if it has a void return type and contains a '``ret``' instruction with a return
+A function is not :ref:`well formed <wellformed>` if it has a non-void return type and contains a '``ret``' instruction with no return value or a return value with a type that does not match its type, or if it has a void return type and contains a '``ret``' instruction with a return